Artificial Evil versus Artificial Empathy

 We urge AI developers to look beyond the technical possibilities of AI programming and think what the consequences for global society might be.
 Their perspective on potential risks, and perhaps proposed ethical standards of conduct, are well appreciated.

 The International Standard Organisation (ISO) might come up with guidelines and certifications for which purpose (human intent) AI sold on the market can be used.
 This means it must be auditable and have clear rules regarding the design and security of lQ and EQ and most likely other criteria.
 This proposed ISO regulation is another topic for further discussion.

-The Standard Norway ISO group for Artificial intelligence was established in september 2019.
-Fredrik De Vries is a member and participates in the working group "Trustworthiness".
+The Standard Norway ISO group for Artificial intelligence was established in September 2019.
+Fredrik De Vries is a member and participates in the working group "Ethics & Society".